wouterbeek/prolog_rdf/README.md

 true.
 ```

-The RDF list can be easily read back as Prolog list,
+The RDF list can be easily read back as a Prolog list,
 preserving both nesting and types:

 ```prolog